Fast Neural Representations for Direct Volume Rendering: Scene Representation Networks

 where $m=3L$.
 The matrix is fixed before the training process and not part of the trainable parameters.
 The inputs to the network are then enriched via vector concatenation as

 where $\oplus$ indicates the concatenation operation.

-Alternatively, Tancik~\etAl~\cite{tancik2020fourier} reported better reconstruction quality when using random Fourier features, where the entries of the matrix $B$ are sampled from $\mathcal{N}(0;(2\pi\sigma)^2)$, with the dataset-dependent hyperparameter $\sigma$.
-In our experiments (\autoref{sec:steady:fourierimportance}), however, we could not observe these improvements and, therefore, follow the construction and use of Fourier features as proposed by Mildenhall~\etAl~\cite{mildenhall2020nerf}.
-In contrast to the SRN used by Lu~\etAl~\cite{lu2021compressive}, which doesn't make use of Fourier features, we observed a significant enhancement of the networks' learning skills when incorporating these features into the network.
+Alternatively, Tancik~\etAl~\cite{tancik2020fourier} reported better reconstruction quality when using random Fourier features, where the entries of the matrix $F$ are sampled from $\mathcal{N}(0;(2\pi\sigma)^2)$ using the dataset-dependent hyperparameter $\sigma$.
+In our experiments (\autoref{sec:steady:fourierimportance}), however, we could not observe these improvements and, therefore, follow the construction proposed by Mildenhall~\etAl~\cite{mildenhall2020nerf}.
+In contrast to \emph{neurcomp}, which does not make use of Fourier features, we observed a significant enhancement of the networks' learning skills when incorporating these features.